This post may contain affiliate links. Please see my disclosure policy for more details.

 If you’re definitely up for the job, the best way to start house sitting is to join a house sitting website where you can set up a profile and apply for assignments.

 For house sitting in Australia, I started off using the biggest house sitting website in the country: Aussie House Sitters.
 (If you prefer a worldwide site rather than an Australian one, try Trusted House Sitters.)

 I was living in Perth at the time, and saved six weeks’ worth of rent as I landed a string of house sits almost immediately.

-I now only use a website called Mad Paws, which is totally free for house sitters to join.
+Once I moved to Sydney and switched to paid house sitting, I solely used a website called Madpaws, which is totally free for house sitters to join.
 Every house sitter charges a fee of however much they choose to the house owners, and Madpaws take a cut and provide insurance.

 This is the part where you really need to sell yourself.
 Think of all the qualities that a house owner would want in a person looking after their pets and home, and try and get these into your profile if they are true to you – things like being reliable, trustworthy, honest and an animal-lover.

 Mention if you have experience of looking after animals or running a home of your own.
 They will also want someone tidy who will leave the house in a good condition and who’s willing and able to carry out household tasks like watering gardens.